-The Phosphate was the defining category of drink during the soda fountains golden era and the Wild Cherry Phosphate was the most popular, but not far behind in popularity was the Chocolate Phosphate.
+The Phosphate was the defining category of drink during the soda fountains golden era (1875 to 1906) and the Wild Cherry Phosphate was the most popular, but not far behind in popularity was the Chocolate Phosphate.
 That’s right, chocolate soda.
 This wasn’t an egg cream or chocolate milkshake this was a carbonated drink that combined a chocolate syrup with acid phosphate to create a very appealing drink.
 It’s also low-fat and even moderately healthy with all those chocolate flavonoids and antioxidants.
 Curious?

-At first the idea of a chocolate soda might not sound that tempting, but like anything, it is all in how you make it.
+At first, the idea of a chocolate soda might not sound that tempting, but like anything, it is all in how you make it.
 Using cheap ingredients—like grocery store chocolate syrup—is setting yourself up for disappointment.
 And as the name states, it is a phosphate so you can’t substitute citric acid as these two acids are distinctly different and make a significant difference in the taste of the drink.

 A good chocolate phosphate starts with good chocolate, or better yet, cocoa powder.
 The preferred choice is natural cocoa powder or Broma processed cocoa.
 The Dutch processed cocoa powder is the far more common variety and the one most often found at your local grocery store.
-The key difference is that the Broma processed cocoa produces a more intense chocolate flavour as well as being more acidic, but if you can’t find it, then the Dutched version work fine, but you may require a bit more.
+The key difference is that the Broma processed cocoa produces a more intense chocolate flavour as well as being more acidic, but if you can’t find it, then the Dutched version works fine, but you may require a bit more.
 The most common Broma processed brand is made by Ghirardelli, and they actually invented the method.

 The Broma process is a method used to remove cocoa butter from cocoa mass, leaving cocoa solids (cocoa powder).
 Around 1865 the Domingo Ghirardelli factory discovered that by hanging a bag of cocoa mass (ground cacao beans) in a warm room, the cocoa butter would drip off, leaving behind a residue that can then be processed into cocoa powder.